Amanda Savage MCSP MSt

 This website aims to be a place where tired mums can quickly find useful, interesting, and reliable information to help them get their bodies back after their deliveries.

-It's hopefully 'lite' where appropriate, while helping you find reliable answers to the serious questions you need answered.
+It aims to be 'lite' where appropriate, yet focused on helping you find reliable answers to the serious questions you need answered.
 If what you are looking for is not here please just let me know and I can add it in.

 Do see our website for more information, (www.physiopilatesacademy.co.uk), to join our classes and to get advice about your pilates technique from our blog.